Plusnet broadband features and review

 Plusnet operates a TV service using YouView boxes to offer premium channels and on-demand content in addition to Freeview broadcasts.
 There’s a choice of a basic YouView box without recording, or a YouView+ box with a hard drive for up to 300 hours of TV.

 At present this is not a widely publicised offering.
-To get Plusnet TV you must have a Plusnet Fibre connection and order it direct from Plusnet.
+To get Plusnet TV you must first have a Plusnet Fibre connection, then order it directly from Plusnet.

 Plusnet broadband coverage and speed